 - Volunteer in our Gardens!
 Our headquarters hosts a series of Greenscapes demonstration projects that show how we can live better using less water, and reduce pollution and replenish groundwater too.
 Garden projects include a native plant garden, organic lawn, green roof and rain gardens.
 We are looking for a few gardening enthusiasts to help tend and maintain these gardens during the growing season (April – October).

 - Stream continuity/Fish Habitat surveys.
 Our project team plans to visit and score at least 800 of the 1000 or more road-stream crossings in the 257 mi2 PIE Rivers region (that’s Parker-Ipswich-Essex) by summer 2014.
 Survey results will be analyzed and reports made available to municipalities and other groups interested in improving habitat conditions in the region.
 As of fall 2014, the first phase of this project is complete.
 Stay tuned for more restoration volunteer projects.

 - RIFLS Streamflow Monitoring.
-Volunteers read staff gauges in North Reading to collect data on flow volumes on Martin’s Brook and the upper Ipswich River.
+Volunteers read staff gauges in North Reading and Boxford to collect data on flow volumes on Martin’s Brook and the upper Ipswich River.
 This is very easy to do, takes minimal time and important to understand flow changes in this particularly flow stressed section of the watershed.